api3dao/airnode-starter/README.md

 ```
 5. Install [Metamask](https://metamask.io/) to your web browser
 6. Import the mnemonic phrase to Metamask
-7. Use the [faucet](https://faucet.metamask.io/) to get some Ropsten ETH
+7. Use the [faucet](https://faucet.metamask.io/) to get some Ropsten ETH, or use any other appropriate source for the chain you will be working on

-Then, you need to get a Ropsten provider URL.
+Then, you need to get a provider URL.
 This will be used both by the deployed Airnode and by you while interacting with contracts.
+If you will be working on Ropsten:
 1. Go to [Infura](https://infura.io/), create an account and get a Ropsten provider URL
 2. Replace `https://ropsten.infura.io/v3/{YOUR_KEY}` in your `.env` file with the URL you got from Infura

+Adapt the steps above if you will be using another chain.
-Note that you can use any other provider or your own Ropsten node.
+Note that you can use any other provider or your own node.
 However, if you will be deploying your own Airnode, the provider endpoint must be publicly accessible (i.e., `127.0.0.1:8545` will not work).

 *(You only need cloud credentials if you will not be skipping Step 1.)*